mak-gara/test-keys-randomness/README.md

 These tests allow you to assess the statistical randomness of bit sequences.
 If the sequence fails the randomness tests, it may indicate the presence of some patterns or deviations from a random distribution, which can threaten the security of cryptographic systems.

+## Python Version Compatibility

+This project is developed using Python version 3.10.7.
+While it may be possible to run the project on earlier Python versions, it is important to note that doing so might result in unexpected side effects or errors.
+For optimal performance and to prevent potential issues, it's recommended to use Python version 3.10.7 or higher.

 ## Usage

 ### Generation of random sequences for testing